radish-es/casebook-property/content/secondary/fnlma-yellowhead.md

 economy.

-Since the publication of *Beyond the Indian Act: Restoring Aboriginal Property Rights*, there have been few published Indigenous nation- specific rebuttals or suggested alternatives that account for a continuous relationship to territory.
+Since the publication of *Beyond the Indian Act: Restoring Aboriginal Property Rights*, there have been few published Indigenous nation-specific rebuttals or suggested alternatives that account for a continuous relationship to territory.
 Flanagan's main argument within that text is that First Nations must convert their reserve lands to fee-simple in order to reach economic independence.
 This led to the